 It is the student’s responsibility to request the evaluation of official transcripts from other colleges.
 Students will need to request an evaluation upon submission of their graduation petition.
 This may be accomplished by submitting a completed “Evaluation Request” form at Admissions and Records.

-The College will accept “degree appropriate” or “baccalaureate” level courses from accredited colleges and universities in the United States.
+The College will accept “degree appropriate” or “baccalaureate” level courses from regionally accredited colleges and universities in the United States.
 These course units will, at a minimum, be granted “elective credit” status.

-To determine General Education and/or Associate Degree equivalency and for granting of unit credit, the course must be easily identifiable as the same course taught at Mt.
+To determine General Education and/or Associate Degree equivalency and for granting of unit credit, the course must be easily identifiable as the equivalent course taught at Mt.
 San Antonio College by a commonly used course prefix, title, and description.
-To be verified, sufficient information, including prerequisite information, must be available from the accredited college/university to substantiate granting course equivalency and course credit.
+To be verified, sufficient information, including prerequisite information, must be available from the regionally accredited college/university to substantiate granting course equivalency and course credit.
 The College reserves the right to deny acceptance of any course for the purpose of General Education, Associate Degree graduation requirements, or subject requirements.
 If denied, the student may petition for an in-depth evaluation but will be required to provide official course information from the institution of record or from the college/university catalog.

 Mt.
-San Antonio College may accept for equivalence, general education and courses that meet other local graduation requirements, that have been successfully completed at institutions of higher education outside the United States from international college and universities where the primary language of instruction is other than English, provided substantial documentation exists for the equivalences to be determined.
+San Antonio College may accept for equivalence, general education, and courses that meet other local graduation requirements, that have been successfully completed at institutions of higher education outside the United States from international college and universities where the primary language of instruction is other than English, provided substantial documentation exists for the equivalences to be determined.
 The exceptions to this are courses to meet Area A: Communications in the English language and the Reading Competency requirement.
 These requirements must be fulfilled at a regionally accredited institution of higher education within the United States.

-Students completing coursework at international higher education institutions in which English was the language of instruction may submit a petition for special review to the Admission and Records office to determine the equivalence of coursework in Area A and the Reading Competency.
+Students completing coursework at international higher education institutions in which English was the language of instruction may submit a petition for special review to the Admission and Records Office to determine the equivalence of coursework in Area A and the Reading Competency.
 Mathematics course credit will only be granted for coursework completed at the level of Intermediate Algebra or higher.

 Official Transcripts must be accompanied by evaluation documents provided by an approved credential evaluation agency.
 A listing of local credential evaluation agencies is available at the Admissions and Records Office.

-Articulation Agreements with secondary schools (High Schools, Regional Occupational Programs and Adult Education) are established annually during the fall and are valid for the current school year.
+Articulation Agreements with secondary schools (High Schools, Regional Occupational Programs, and Adult Education) are established annually during the fall and are valid for the current school year.
 Articulation is a faculty driven process that rewards student achievement in the Career Technical Education courses taken at the secondary level.
 Credit by exam is the method used to award credit for students.

 Students participating in these agreements must meet an exam requirement as stated in California Code of Regulations, Title 5.
 Students that successfully meet the exam requirement and supply the correct paperwork will be awarded a grade and units of credit.
 The credits will appear with a notation of “by exam” on a Mt.
 SAC transcript in the semester closest to the completion of their secondary course.